Volunteer Testimonials

 Samantha Smeaton

-Flash forward to the present day, and I can truly say that the decision to join that trip was the best thing I have ever done in my life.
+I can truly say that the decision to join a Bridges to Community trip was the best thing I have ever done in my life.
 It was love at first sight.
 I was amazed by the culture, by the people, by the abundance of natural beauty.
 I couldn’t believe how quickly that cot in a classroom became my home, my haven, and the people working beside me (both from my group and those in the community) became my family.

 I can truly say that I have grown and changed as a person, my life has gone in an entirely different direction, and I am for the very first time, incredibly excited for the prospects that my future holds.
-I now have just one year left of school, and after that I plan to move to Nicaragua for the foreseeable future to continue doing all I can to help, but even more importantly, continue learning and growing thanks to a country that has such an incredible amount to give.
+I now have just one year left of school, and after that, I plan to continue doing all I can to help, but even more importantly, continue learning and growing.

 Sam Lidsky